papajessie/swcpy/docs/rebelAlpha.md

   * Side: Rebellion
   * Force reticle when targeted: No
   * Health: 1
-  * Hide if locked: Yes
+  * Hide if locked: No
   * Max quantity: 4
   * Produce: 0
   * Time: 0s